apache/doris-website/versioned_docs/version-2.0/sql-manual/sql-reference/Cluster-Management-Statements/ALTER-SYSTEM-ADD-BACKEND.md

 * `PROPERTIES ("key"="value", ...)`: (Optional) A set of key-value pairs that define additional properties for the backend nodes.
 These properties can be used to customize the configuration of the backends being added.
 Available properties include:

     * tag.location: Specifies the resource group where the backend node belongs.
 For example, PROPERTIES ("tag.location" = "groupb").
-    * tag.cloud_cluster_name: Indicates the cloud cluster name where the backend node is located.
-For example, PROPERTIES ("tag.cloud_cluster_name" = "clusterb").
-    If no tag.cloud_cluster_name is specified, the backend nodes will be added to the default cloud cluster.

 ### Example